 Mexican consulates also require Permanent Residency applicants ‘to be retired’

-The income or savings/investments required to qualify for Permanent Residency are substantially higher that those required for Temporary Residency and, as we have mentioned elsewhere in these pages, even if you have the money on account virtually all Mexican consulates will only grant Permanent Residency to ‘people who are retired.’
+The income or savings/investments required to qualify for Permanent Residency are substantially higher that those required for Temporary Residency and even if you have the money on account, Mexican consulates will only grant Permanent Residency to “people who are retired.”

-If you don’t qualify for Permanent Residency right away then you will need to apply for Temporary Residency to begin with and apply to exchange that for Permanent Residency after four consecutive years of having Temporary Residency.
+If you don’t qualify for Permanent Residency right away you can apply for Temporary Residency to begin with and apply to exchange that for Permanent Residency after four consecutive years of having Temporary Residency.

 Mexico Immigration Assistance for Couples